liangcheng-yu/hyperlight/README.md

 [Hyperlight Wasm](https://github.com/deislabs/hyperlight-wasm) is a sibling project of Hyperlight designed to make it easy for users to run arbitrary Wasm modules within a Hyperlight sandbox.

-## Hyperlight-JS

-[Hyperlight JS](https://github.com/deislabs/hyperlight-js) is a sibling project of Hyperlight designed to make it easy for users to run arbitrary JavaScript code within a Hyperlight sandbox.

 ## Repository Structure